paradigm/SkyBison/README.md

 option.
 In fact, the user could have entered "1", "2" or "3" earlier to select a buffer when all three were possibilities.

-This works with any cmdline command which takes an argument and is supported by cmdline-completion: not just :b, but also :tag (for jumping to a tag), :e (for editing a file), :h (for help), amongst many others.
+This works wherever cmdline-completion works, including at a empty cmdline prompt and after :bar, including (but not limited to) :b for buffers, :tag (for jumping to a tag), :e (for editing a file), :h (for help), and many others.

 Setup
 -----

+Note that as of 0.3, SkyBison's configuration is slightly different from how it was in previous versions (as a result of added functionality).

 SkyBison can be installed like most other Vim plugins.
 On a Unixy system without a plugin manager, the skybison.vim file should be located at: